dacrands/ww1WikiGraphs/README.md

 ```

 It's that easy!
 Getting the data to have the indices and data types you'd like, however, is a bit more difficult.
 Note this will give you
-the data for every country, which while interesting, was beyond the scope of this little project.
+the data for every country, which while interesting, is beyond the scope of this little project.

 ### Organizing the data
 To get the countries you'd like, pass their indices: